JosuaKrause/Bubble-Sets/readme.md

     SetOutline setOutline = new BubbleSet();

     // make the outlines smooth
-    AbstractShapeGenerator shapeGenerator = new BSplineShapeGenerator(setOutline);
+    AbstractShapeGenerator shapeGenerator = new BezierShapeGenerator(setOutline);

     // generate shapes for each group
     // the shapes can be drawn by a Graphics object